 Try these delicious garlic shrimp with fresh basil on a bed of zucchini noodles tonight.
 We’re getting hungry just thinking about this recipe!

-• If you don’t have a spiralizer, using a vegetable peeler, cut each zucchini into lengthwise strips about ⅛-inch thick.
+• If you don’t have a spiralizer, you can use a vegetable peeler: Cut each zucchini into lengthwise strips about ⅛-inch thick.
 Turn zucchini slightly after cutting each strip to work evenly around the outside, stopping when you hit the seeds at the core.
-Discard cores.
 Cut slices lengthwise into ½-inch ribbons.

 Garlic Basil Shrimp with Zucchini Noodles

 - 5 medium zucchini spiralized (approx. 5 cups)